École nationale supérieure d'informatique pour l'industrie et l'entreprise

-Students can be admitted to ENSIIE through the selective Concours Mines-Télécom examination, after a strong competition during two years of undergraduate studies in classes préparatoires aux grandes écoles.
+Students can be admitted to ensIIE through the selective Concours Mines-Télécom examination, after a strong competition during two years of undergraduate studies in classes préparatoires aux grandes écoles.
 The selection was done on the Concours Centrale-Supélec examination before 2015.
 Students can also be admitted through parallel admissions, coming from various IUT as well as multiplie faculties all around France, along with a number of international students through partnerships.

 The school belongs to prestigious groups of institutions such as Institut Mines-Télécom, or University of Paris-Saclay (associate member).

-The ENSIIE Engineering School was created by the Conservatoire National des Arts et Métiers in 1968.
+The ensIIE Engineering School was created by the Conservatoire National des Arts et Métiers in 1968.

 Initially located in Paris, it is now in Évry (France).

-In 2020, the ENSIIE benefits from a network of over 4000 Alumni, engineer who have graduated from the school under any major or type of training.
+In 2025, the ensIIE benefits from a network of over 4900 alumni, engineers who have graduated from the school under any major or type of training.

+History

+Founded in 1968 by Paul Namian, a lecturer at CNAM, within the Conservatoire national des arts et métiers, the Institut d'Informatique d'Entreprise (IIE) was initially located in Paris, within the CNAM premises.
+The first student cohorts were very small, with no more than thirty students, but quickly expanded.

+In July 2006, the institute became the École nationale supérieure d'informatique pour l'industrie et l'entreprise (ensIIE), and was established as a public administrative institution attached to the Université d'Évry-Val-d'Essonne.

+From 2006 to 2008: Florent Chavand, Director.

+From 2008 to 2018: Ménad Sidahmed, Director.
+During this period, ENSIIE gained expanded responsibilities and competencies (RCE).

+Between 2009 and 2017, the school operated a satellite campus in Strasbourg, in Alsace.
+It hosted approximately 50 students per class but was closed due to lack of funding.

+In 2015, the school joined the Télécom INT entrance exam, which later became the Mines-Télécom entrance exam following its merger with the Mines Schools Common Entrance Exam.

+In 2016, a merger with Télécom SudParis was considered but was eventually abandoned.

+In 2017, the school became affiliated with Université Paris-Saclay and the Institut Mines-Télécom.

+Admissions

+Students admitted to ensIIE may come from: